24th March 2017

 Read on…….. this is indeed a blog about chestnut fencing.

-We have to admit that until a few months ago, we didn’t realise that chestnut fencing could be used to protect fish.
-Our chestnut fencing has been used in Scotland to try to stop capercaillie crashing (often fatally) into deer fencing – the capercaillie can see the chestnut fencing which is attached to the deer fencing so they don’t fly into it, in theory.
+We have to admit that until this project, we didn’t realise that chestnut fencing could be used to protect fish.
+It had been used for other animal related purposes before though of course.
+It has been used to keep dogs in, chickens safe and in Scotland to try to stop capercaillie crashing (often fatally) into deer fencing – the capercaillie can see the chestnut fencing which is attached to the deer fencing so they don’t fly into it, in theory.

-Happy capercaillie, happy fish, happy clients but maybe not quite so happy cormorants!
+Happy fish, happy clients but maybe not quite so happy cormorants!